![]() |

 When he returned to India in 1915, the movement for freedom

-in India was in the hands of the leaders like Gopal Krishna Gokhle
+in India was in the hands of leaders like Gopal Krishna Gokhle

 and Pandit Motilal Nehru.
 Most of the leaders were very senior in age.
 He met